kragebein/Recentlier-Releaseder/README.md

 * optimized database handling (no more uneccecary database transactions)
 * cleaned up unused code
 * changed output charset (utf8)
-* Altered output with a spinner.
+* Altered output with a spinner. (configurable in config: quarter, dna, penor, arrows, box, notes)
 * Fixed a bug where the playlist could only be 50 tracks.
 * Added some command line options.